Frankfurt U-Bahn: Rolling stock

-U1 Class
+U6/U1 Class

-The U1 Class consists of two six-axle, two-section prototype vehicles made by Duewag in 1965, derived from the previous tramcars.
-Delivered in unpainted livery and later painted all red, it was used from 1966 to 1976 and was one of the world's first modern LRVs.
-The vehicles were removed from service after ten years because it was incompatible with newer types.
-A copy of a U1 Class is now stored in the Frankfurt Transport Museum.
+The U1 Class consists of two six-axle, two-section prototype vehicles built by Duewag in 1965, derived from the manufacturer's previous tramcars.
+The original designation was U6 (U-Bahn vehicle with 6 axles), but this was changed to U1 when the U2 Class were delivered.
+The first prototype was delivered in cream livery but both were painted red and white from 1968.
+The U1 Class were removed from service in 1976 because they were incompatible with newer vehicle types.
+One non-operational U1 Class is now in the collection of the Frankfurt Transport Museum.